dkdevpro/android-app-starter/README.md

 Todo app demonstrates to have basic components to ease app development.
 It should provide you component that are not available in android studio default template plugin.

+I'd want to explore things that can keep app development in parallel and reduce usual development time.

 Feel free to raise your feedback/queries